negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

         draw_module_hyperparameter_info=False,
         graph_name='graph0_last')

-Edges between hyperparameters and modules have been labeled with the values that have been chosen for the hyperparameters.
+Edges between hyperparameters and modules have been labeled with the values chosen for the hyperparameters.
+The graph transitions with each value assignment to an independent hyperparameter.
+We can visualize these graph transitions as a frame sequence:
-The search process iterates through the hyperparameters that have not been assigned a value yet and, for each hyperparameter, picks a value at random among the possible values that can be assigned to that hyperparameter.
-The graph transitions with each assignment.
-We have a function that allows us to visualize these graph transitions as a sequence of frames.

 .. code:: python